On sofic approximations of non amenable groups: Abstract

 \section{Abstract}

 In this paper we exhibit for every non amenable group that is initially sub-amenable (sometimes also referred to as LEA), two sofic approximations that are not conjugate by any automorphism of the universal sofic group.
-This addresses a question of Paunescu and generalizes the Elek-Szabo uniqueness theorem for sofic approximations.
+This addresses a question of P\v{a}unescu and generalizes the Elek-Szabo uniqueness theorem for sofic approximations.